Hurotamo/airchainpay/airchainpay-wallet-core/src/core/crypto/README.md

 ### Hashing
 - **HashManager**: Provides SHA-256, SHA-512, Keccak256, Keccak512.
 Used for address derivation, transaction/message hashing, and password hashing.
-- **WARNING**: The `ripemd160_sha256` method is a placeholder and does NOT implement true RIPEMD160.
-Do NOT use for production Bitcoin address generation until replaced with a secure implementation.

 ### Digital Signatures
 - **SignatureManager**: Handles ECDSA (secp256k1) signing and verification for messages and transactions.
 Used for Ethereum-compatible signatures.
 - **TransactionSignature**: Structure for Ethereum transaction signatures.
-- **WARNING**: Deprecated signature methods are commented out but present for reference.
-Do NOT use deprecated or commented code in production.

 ### Encryption
 - **EncryptionManager**: Provides AES-256-GCM and ChaCha20-Poly1305 encryption/decryption for sensitive data.
 Keys and nonces are generated securely.
 All cryptographic material is zeroized on drop.